Mercedes-Benz Citaro: Portugal

 In 2004, STCP tested three Citaro Fuel Cell models for two years, part of the CUTE project for the hydrogen tests through some European countries.
 Along with those, three Euro 3 Citaros were offered to the company to complement the Fuel Cell tests.
 One of the hydrogen buses is saved as part of a possible museum (this one has its engine removed) and two of the Citaros are still in circulation (one of them was burned down caused by the engine in December 2016).
 Since 2008, CCFL purchased the articulated variant of the Citaro Facelift (Citaro G) in two gearbox segments: Voith Diwa 5 and ZF EcoLife.
 These ones allowed to replace the older Volvo B10M articulated buses from 1991 through 1993 (20 at 2008 and 30 at 2010).
 In 2010, Empresa de Transportes Gondomarense bought five Citaro K (midi variant) for bus lines with small numbers of passengers.
 Since then, various Citaro models were second hand buses from Spain and Germany, mostly.
 In 2018, part of the PO-SEUR project from the Portuguese Government, CCFL acquired 40 Citaro C2G NGT (natural gas) buses to replace the 1995 and 1997 Volvo B10M articulated buses, along with 125 CaetanoBus bodied MAN 18.310 CNG.
-Besides these ones, Scotturb also acquired 1+20 Citaro C2K, 10 of them are hybrid, for the Circuito da Pena line.
+Besides these ones, Scotturb also acquired 1+20 Citaro K, 10 of them are hybrid, for the Circuito da Pena line.
 This is also from the time when second hand Citaro C2 are put in circulation, like in Rodoviária de Lisboa having 2013 C2 ex-Dr. Richard, from Vienna.
 In 2022, Área Metropolitana de Lisboa (AML) offered 633 Conectos, 157 Intouros and 50 Citaros (all with Euro 6 engines and Voith Diwa 6 gearbox).
+Maia transportes, an operator based in Portuguese city, Maia, in Porto, also bought some citaros second handed from Germany.
+Maia transportes also has 2 ex-Rodoviaria de Lisboa Citaro's Ü.